Paul Christoph Mitchell

-Paul Christoph Mitchell is an Integrative Psychotherapist and Mental Health Nurse with over 14 years of clinical training and 37 years experience in Counselling, Psychotherapy and Mental Health.
-Paul works with Individuals, Couples, Groups and Organisations.
-He is currently a member of a consortium consulting on the development of a new inpatient unit for women with complex Mental Health needs in North Wales.
+Paul works with and runs "Newid Psychotherapy" in Wrexham.
+He is an Integrative Psychotherapist and Mental Health Nurse with over 14 years of clinical training and 37 years experience in Counselling, Psychotherapy and Mental Health.
+Paul and his colleagues work with Individuals, Couples, Groups and Organisations.
+Newid Psychotherapy offer Brief Focal, Cognitive Behavioural, Exploratory Individual and Group Psychotherapy.

 Paul works from his therapy office and consulting room which is a detached annexe at his home address.

 Paul also works as a Clinical and Academic Supervisor, Clinical Consultant and Psychotherapy Trainer.
 He is a Psychotherapy Trainer on the Scarborough Psychotherapy Training Institute (SCPTI) UKCP accredited Relational Integrative Psychotherapy training.

 Training, qualifications & experience